Windows 10 to Windows 11 Upgrade Stuck or Fails During Installation: How to Fix It

 4. Click Disable all

-6. Start the Windows 11 upgrade again
+7. Restart the PC and start the Windows 11 upgrade again

 This ensures only essential services run during installation.